github/swift-style-guide/README.md

 Accordingly, whenever you see a `var` identifier being used, assume that it will change and ask yourself why.

+#### Don't use Implicitly Unwrapped Optionals

+Use `let foo: FooType?` instead of `let foo: FooType!` if foo may be nil.

+You should not ever *have* to use the exclamation mark `!` in your Swift code (i.e. it can always be replaced with `?`).

+_Rationale:_ Explicit optionals result in safer code.
+Implicitly unwrapped optionals easily lead to runtime crashes.

 #### Prefer implicit getters on read-only properties and subscripts

 When possible, omit the `get` keyword on read-only computed properties and